ulfschneider/ulf.website/content/posts/journal/2021-02-02-japanese-carpentry.md

 In my opinion this is how any work should be done.
 This is how I have to do *my work.*

-<blockquote>We believe that in this house, you can live with peace of mind all the way to your grandchildren´s generation.<footer>The builder of the kigumi house</footer></blockquote>
+<blockquote>We believe that in this house, you can live with peace of mind all the way to your grandchildren´s generation.<footer>Akinori Abo, builder of the kigumi house</footer></blockquote>

 <figure><iframe width="560" height="315" src="https://www.youtube.com/embed/6HMa5tofqps" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <figcaption><a href="https://www.youtube.com/watch?v=6HMa5tofqps">Kigumi House</a></figcaption></figure>